angkohtenko/twitter_vs_stocks/README.md

 <img src="https://github.com/angkohtenko/twitter_vs_stocks/blob/angela_branch/Images/word_counts.png" width="150" height="200"/>

-It is now time to classify the text data on a topic-by-topic basis, which means disregarding its original position in the text while maintaining its frequency.
-LDA (Latent Dirichlet Allocation) is then a probabilistic transformation of bag-of-words counts to a lower-dimensional topic space.
+Elon Musked used 8197 words in his tweets.
+That's enormous number of features to analyse, however Latent Dirichlet Allocation (LDA) is a probabilistic transformation of bag-of-words counts to a lower-dimensional topic space.
+It classifys the text data on a topic-by-topic basis, which means disregarding its original position in the text while maintaining its frequency.
 Tweets are regarded as a form of subject distribution.
 Topics are indicated by the distribution of all terms in the vocabulary.
 To deterime optimal number of topic coherence score was calculated.

 <img src="https://github.com/angkohtenko/twitter_vs_stocks/blob/angela_branch/Images/Coherence_score.png" width="600" height="300"/>